apporbit/infranetes/INSTALLATION.md

 Installing Infranetes is currently a relatively manual affair.

-For these instructions we assume you can already create a kubernetes cluster (and these instructions assume it was via `cluster/kube-up.sh` on aws from kubernetes)
+For these instructions we assume you can already create a kubernetes cluster (and these instructions assume it is created via `cluster/kube-up.sh` on aws from kubernetes)

 1. Build infranetes and vmserver